 First, compare P1's two giving decisions in the nonexclusive game, after P2 gave versus after P2 kept.
 Regardless of P2's choice, P1 incurs the same material loss (1 unit) and altruistic gain ($2A_1$ units) from giving.
 However, if P1 chooses to give after P2 kept, she incurs a larger inequity aversion loss and reciprocity loss than if she chooses to give after P2 gave.

 Proposition 1.
 In the nonexclusive game, P1 is more inclined to give after P2 gave than after P2 kept.
-That is, $\gamma{1G}^n > \gamma{1K}^n$.
+That is, $\gamma{1G}^n \succ \gamma{1K}^n$.

-Since there is no simultaneous mixed strategy in equilibrium (as argued in Section 2.2), Proposition 1 implies that when P1 chooses to give after P2 kept, P1 must also give after P2 gave.
+As argued in Section 2.2, the equilibrium giving probabilities cannot be strictly between 0 and 1 at both information sets: If P1 is indifferent at one node, she is not indifferent at the other.
+Proposition 1 implies that when P1 chooses to give after P2 kept, P1 must also give after P2 gave.
 When P1 chooses to keep after P2 gave, P1 must also keep after P2 kept.
 It is possible that P1 gives after P2 gave and keeps after P2 kept, but never possible for P1 to keep after P2 gave and give after P2 kept.